mstubna/hackingWithSwift/README.md

 **Project 9**

-Enhancing Project 7 with background data fetch
+Enhancing Project 7 with background data fetch.

+**Project 10**

+Using UICollectionView and Photo picker to create a contacts-like application.

+**Project 11**

+Using SpriteKit to create a game.

+**Project 12**

+Using NSUserDefaults to store user data.